project-gary/gary/docs/architecture.md

 ## Why Rust
 Container orchestration tools have been dominated by GoLang.
 Why deviate? well, there are a lot of reasons.
 You can read a lot of blog posts about this but here is a very short list of some of them.
 * Rust is more expressive
-* Rust is more preferment most of the time.
+* Rust has better performance most of the time.
 * Rust provides safety and security principles that are required for a container orchestration tool

 #### Why not C++ or C then?